 - a good handful of fresh parsley chopped

-In a large pan, saute the onions 2 tablespoons of olive until they are cooked and soft but not browned.
+- In a large pan, saute the onions 2 tablespoons of olive until and two tablespoons of butter they are cooked and soft but not browned.

 - When poaching the salmon, poach it until it's just under-cooked.
 It will finish cooking when it's added to the risotto.